apache/iceberg/docs/flink-connector.md

 Before executing the following SQL, please make sure you've configured the Flink SQL client correctly according to the quick start [document](../flink).

-The following SQL will create a Flink table in the current Flink catalog, which maps to the iceberg table `default_database.iceberg_table` managed in iceberg catalog.
+The following SQL will create a Flink table in the current Flink catalog, which maps to the iceberg table `default_database.flink_table` managed in iceberg catalog.

 ```sql
 CREATE TABLE flink_table (